$C1$-Genericity of Symplectic Diffeomorphisms and Lower Bounds for Topological Entropy: Bounds for entropy: proof of Theorem

 By definition of $S_m(f)$, there exists a hyperbolic periodic point $p$ of $f$ such that

-Now, by Lemma \ref{ex}, we can consider the following periodic symplectic linear system with transition $(\Sigma, f, TM, Df)$, where $\Sigma$ is the set of hyperbolic periodic points of $f$ homoclinicaly related to $p$, which one we can suppose non trivial since $f$ belongs to a residual subset (see \cite{X}).
+It follows from Lemma~\ref{ex} that $Df$ induces a periodic symplectic linear system with transition $(\Sigma, f, TM, Df)$, where $\Sigma$ is the set of hyperbolic periodic points of $f$ homoclinicaly related to $p$.
+We can suppose $\Sigma$ non-trivial since $f$ belongs to a residual subset, see \cite{X}.